 After software is released, vulnerabilities are frequently found that allow attackers to exploit the program and gain access to your computer and files.
 Therefore vendors frequently distribute fixes to update the programs and remove the vulnerabilities.
 When you don't keep it up to date, attackers are able to target you and use the vulnerability to get to your data.
 Keeping your software applications up-to-date, or removing the software altogether, mitigates these risks.

-The Indiana University versions of PSI and CSI may have been installed on your Windows computer in one of three ways:
+The Indiana University version of CSI may have been installed on your computer in one of two ways:

-- Via IUware (if you installed the Secunia PSI (Windows) or CSI (Mac) package)
+- Via IUware (if you installed the Secunia CSI (Mac) package)

 - By your department's local IT Pro